UniExeterRSE/intro-to-isca/_episodes/05_schedulers.md

 There are also a number of other specialised queues which are reserved for specific projects.
 Your PI should be able to tell you if these are relevant for your project.

-You can determine the status of the queues by running the command `sinfo`.
+You can see a full list of all available queues and determine the status of the queues by running the command `sinfo`.

 ## Resource Requests